upsiflu/learning-and-experimenting/notes.md

 jj git remote set-url origin ssh://git@codeberg.org/upsiflu/learning-and-experimenting.git
 ```

+**Note:** After each push, old changes become immutable.
+This is where the flag `--ignore-immutable` comes in.
+Let's try it out by editing a pre-push change.

 ### Verdict: `jj` is easier to learn and more expressive than `git`

 - Instead of many commands for special conditions, it has just ca. 5, highly composable ones